 Fertility and Sexuality Concerns for Women After Pelvic Radiation for Childhood Cancers

-Risks Related to Pelvic Radiation for Childhood Cancer
+Risks of Pelvic Radiation for Childhood Cancer

-What is the risk to fertility?
+What are the risks to fertility?

 What are the risks to puberty?

 All girls and young women should be monitored by their healthcare provider after pelvic radiation.
-This exam should include:
+This should include:

 - If you are sexually active and pregnancy is NOT desired, you should use reliable birth control.
 While your provider does their best to predict if you will be able to get pregnant, this is not a guarantee.

-- Those who would like to become pregnant and are not able to should be seen by a reproductive endocrinologist to talk about parenting options.
+- Those who would like to become pregnant and are not able should be seen by a reproductive endocrinologist to talk about parenting options.

 - Low levels of ovarian hormones can cause osteoporosis.
-You should have a yearly bone density testing (DEXA scan) if you have low levels.
+You should have yearly bone density testing (DEXA scan) if you have low levels.

 What are the risks with pregnancy?